v-research/website/about.md

 <div class="row">
     <h3 class="w-100 about-title"> History </h3>
     <p>
         Founded in 2020 as an European startup based in Italy, V-Research is a private R&D Center that bridges foundational challenges and engineering needs (currently in the field of cybersecurity).
-It was born from the idea of creating a place where people and culture could really come first (something that Italy, and most of the world, seems to have lost), where one can express her ideas in whatever forms she prefers.
+It was born from the idea of creating a place where people and culture could really come first, where one can express her ideas in whatever forms she prefers.
 We are not just saying it!
 We mean it!
         <a href="" data-toggle="modal" data-target="#modalHis">
             Read more
         </a>